minhazur9/Tamagatchi-Pokemon/README.md

 The starting screen background should be sky blue for daytime, the ground should be dirt colored and there should be a sun pixel art in the sky too.
 It should also have start screen text.

 There should be an egg thats far from the start text.

+### After Pressing Start

+The start text should go away.